Primal and dual optimal stopping with signatures: Numerical examples

-We start with the task of optimally stopping a fractional Brownian motion (fBm), which represents the canonical choice of a framework leaving the Markov and semimartingale regimes.
-Recall that the fBm with Hurst parameter $H\in (0,1)$ is the unique, continuous Gaussian process $(X^H_t)_{t\in [0,T]}$, with see for instace \cite[Chapter 9]{friz2020course} for more details.
-We wish to approximate the value from below and above.
-This example has already been studied in~\cite[Section 4.3]{becker2019deep} as well as in \cite[Section 8.1]{bayer2021optimal}, and we compare the results below. \\ \\ Since $X^H$ is one-dimensional and $\alpha$-Hölder continuous for any $\alpha < H$, its (scalar) rough path lift is given by and we can extend it to a geometric rough path lift $\geoRP{X}^H \in \widehat{\mathscr{C}}^{\alpha}_g([0,T],\mathbb{R}^2)$ of the time-augmentation $(t,X^H_t)$, as for instance described in \cite[Example 2.4]{bayer2021optimal}.
-To numerically solve \eqref{eq:OSFBM}, we replace the interval $[0,T]$ by some grid $0=t_0<t_1<\dots<t_N=T$.
+Since $X^H$ is one-dimensional and $\alpha$-Hölder continuous for any $\alpha < H$, its (scalar) rough-path lift is given by where $L=\lfloor \frac{1}{\alpha}\rfloor$.
+We can extend it to a geometric rough-path lift $\geoRP{X}^H \in \widehat{\mathscr{C}}^{\alpha}_g([0,T],\mathbb{R}^2)$ of the time-augmentation $(t,X^H_t)$, as for instance described in \cite[Example 2.4]{bayer2021optimal}.
+To numerically solve \eqref{eq:OSFBM}, we replace the continuous-time interval $[0,T]$ by some finite grid points $0=t_0<t_1<\dots<t_N=T$.
 Below we compare our results with \cite[Section 4.3]{becker2019deep}, where the authors chose $N=100$.
 Before doing so, an important remark about the difference of our problem formulation is in order. \begin{remark} In \cite{becker2019deep} the authors lift $X^H$ to a $100$-dimensional Markov process of the form $\widehat{X}_{t_k} = (X^H_{t_k},\dots, X^H_{t_1},0,\dots,0) \in \R^{100}$, and they consider the corresponding discrete (!) filtration $\widehat{\mathcal{F}}_k=\sigma(X^H_{t_k},\dots,X^H_{t_1}), k=0,\dots,100$.
 Notice that this differs from our setting, as we consider the bigger filtration $\mathcal{F}_k=\sigma(X^H_{s}:s\leq t_k)$, see Section \ref{sec: LSsection} and \ref{sec:DPsignaturesection}, that contains the whole past of $X^H$, not only the information at the past exercise-dates.
 Thus, in general $y_0^H$ dominates the lower-bounds from \cite{becker2019deep}, simply because our filtration contains more stopping-times.
 Similarly, the (very sharp) upper-bounds in \cite{becker2019deep} were obtained using a nested Monte-Carlo approach, which constructs $(\widehat{\mathcal{F}}_k)$-martingales that are not martingales in our filtration, and thus their upper-bounds are not necessarily upper-bounds for \eqref{eq:OSFBM}. \end{remark}